azurenoops/ref-scca-enclave-landing-zone-starter/docs/02-Management-Groups.md

 ```

-Main managment group structure is located in locals.tf.
+Main managment group structure is located in locals.tf at the root (terraform) folder.
 It uses the 'root_management_group_id' for the top level groups.
 Modify the following to meet your needs.

 ```terraform
 # The following locals are used to define the management groups